aws-samples/shopfloor-connectivity/docs/README.md

   values and/or the collected values.
 - Data transformations are applied on the aggregated data output values if a transformation is configured for that specific output.
+- Composition of values into structures or decomposing from structures into structures is applied based on source and channel configurations.
 - Data values are named according to their configured names.
 Metadata and timestamp information is added at configured levels (top, source and value) as configured.
 - The data is transmitted to the configured targets where additional buffering or target specific processing is done.